Metal Expansion Joint

 Further, piping susceptible to swelling and shrinking due to ambient and fluid temperature differences is prone to distortion or leaking at the flanges after enough movement.
 Expansion joints solve this problem.
 We develop metal expansion joints to compensate for this restriction.
 A metallic expansion joint is an articulated joint consisting of connecting flanges at both ends, expandable bellows as the body (made from various materials), and a mechanism to help control the movement articulation.

 The mechanism is usually a tie rod, but reinforcing accessories can be added, such as collars, liners, weld ends, limiting and control rods, and equalizing rings, to name a few.
 Further, the tie rod and other related accessories allow for axial, longitudinal, and angular shifting, limiting the possibility of a pipe break.

-The first thing is before the installation.
-It is essential to do an initial inspection of all the parts.
-Because there could be manufacturing defects or damage from shipping and handling, look for cracks in the bellows, dents, distortions, chips, or places where components are warped and will not fit properly.
+Before the installation, it is essential to do an initial inspection of all the parts.
+Because there could be manufacturing defects or damage from shipping and handling, look for cracks in the industrial expansion joint, dents, distortions, chips, or places where components are warped and will not fit properly.

 Also, check that the alignment of the pipe joint can be accommodated by the metallic expansion joint.
 In addition, if the joint is not designed to sufficiently compensate for the pipe layout (by the angle being too sharp, for example), the joint could break.

 Once the parts pass the initial inspection, it is time to install the metallic expansion joints.
 First, ensure that the pipe ends attached to the joint flanges have been anchored securely to prevent shifting during installation.
 Also, make sure that any field pre-positioning conforms to the instructions for installing the joint.